VadymSavchenko/SUNRISE-Data-Generator/README.md

 2. Run `pip install -r requirements.txt`
 3. Clone the [sunrise-data](https://github.com/commercetools/commercetools-sunrise-data.git) repository
 4. Run `npm install` inside the sunrise-data repository
-5. In Merchant Center, go to Developer settings, create a new API client and copy it as a .env file
+5. In Merchant Center, go to Developer settings, create a new API client and copy it as an .env file
 6. Put the .env file into this project's root folder
 7. Inside this repo, in the `config.py`, change `SUNRISE_PATH` to the path of the sunrise-data repository